DFKI-AID/stepDP-Basic-Examples/README.md

 - **StateChartExample**:
     - *"add greeting"* and then
     - *"add goodbye"*
+- **KBExample**:
+    - *"add tv" (in KB Token drop-down) to get information about a tv*
+    - *"add tv order intent" to order a tv*
+    - Note: Since the UUID is created randomly for each run, you need to insert the UUIDs on your own.
+The examples that use reference by name work without adjustment.

 Of course, you can also create your own JSON inputs or vary the ones that are provided to experiment a little.
 Just make sure that they comply with the semantic tree defined in the corresponding code example (or extend the semantic tree yourself).